 There is absolutely no reason that you can’t safely use these baits around your family if you just purchase the right product.

-If you have small children or pets in your house then the best solution for you is to use a Tier 1 bait station.
+If you have small children or pets in your house, the best solution is to use a Tier 1 bait station.

-A Tier 1 bait station is completely safe from tampering by kids or pets.
+A Tier 1 bait station is entirely safe from being tampered with by kids or pets.

 Here is what a Tier 1 bait station looks like.

 I tried to take the lid off of this bait station to get an “inside look” picture.
 After 15 very frustrating minutes of not being able to remove the top, I finally realized that I couldn’t get the lid off by design.